 After the health plan has completed their review, you and your doctor should both receive the decision, typically in writing.
 This process can take up to 30 days.
 However, if your doctor feels that waiting that long might harm you, an urgent (called expedited) request can be submitted.
 At that point, you should receive a decision within 72 business hours.

-A prior authorization is not a guarantee of payment, so just because you are approved for that heart catheterization doesn’t necessarily mean that your insurance company will end up paying for it once you actually have it.
-However, an approval is a pretty good indication of your health plan’s intentions to pay for the service.
+A prior authorization is not a guarantee of payment, so just because you are approved for that procedure doesn’t necessarily mean that your insurance company will end up paying for it once you actually have it.
+However, an approved authorization is a pretty good indication of your health plan’s intentions to pay for the service.